The Multi-Engine Instructor Rating is a challenging, yet rewarding rating requiring mastery of Multi-Engine flying and teaching.

 What will my Multi-Engine training involve?

-Learn how to instruct the added complexities, normal and emergency procedures of multi-engine aircraft with a combination of simulator and in flight training utilizing VFA’s Piper Aztec.
+Learn how to instruct the added complexities, normal and emergency procedures of multi-engine aircraft with a combination of simulator and in flight training utilizing VFA’s Twin Aircraft.

 Once I get my Multi-Engine Instructor Rating, how do I keep it current?